 Friday Harbor, WA – San Juan Safaris and San Juan Island Outfitters, two local whale watch and sea kayak tour companies, are giving back to killer whale and salmon conservation and research.
 As highlighted by the recent decline in the Southern Resident Killer Whale population, the commitment to conservation through salmon restoration is even more important.

 The Conservation Fund

 By choosing San Juan Safaris and San Juan Island Outfitters for their whale watch and sea kayak tour experience, guests contribute to the conservation effort.
-For every tour ticket sold, $1 was donated to orca and salmon conservation.
-All donations were collected as a Conservation Fee per each ticket sold.
-Since the inception of the Conservation Fund in 2015, San Juan Safaris and San Juan Island Outfitters have donated over $24,000 to three organizations: The Center for Whale Research, Save Our Wild Salmon, and Long Live the Kings as well as smaller donations to The Whale Museum, San Juan County Land Bank, San Juan Preservation Trust, and the Shaw Centre for the Salish Sea.
+For every tour ticket sold, $2 is donated to orca and salmon conservation.
+Since the inception of the Conservation Fund in 2015, San Juan Safaris and San Juan Island Outfitters have donated over $30,000 annually to three primary organizations: The Center for Whale Research, Save Our Wild Salmon, and Long Live the Kings as well as smaller donations to The Whale Museum, San Juan County Land Bank, San Juan Preservation Trust, and the Shaw Centre for the Salish Sea.

 About the Conservation Fund Recipients